eladmanor1/Smart_Prosthesis_S24/README.rst

 When the hand (controller) is powered on, it acts as a Wi-Fi access point, creating a small LAN for communication.
 To send your YAML file:
   #.
 Connect to the hand's Wi-Fi network from your PC.
 Look for "smart_prosthesis" and enter the password: "100inIOT".
   #.
 Open a web browser and navigate to "192.168.4.1" (the default IP address of the controller).
-  #.
-A text box will appear; paste your YAML file or modify the default configuration and click 'Send'.
+  #. a text box will appear; paste your YAML file or modify the default configuration and click 'Send'.

 .. _sensors activity: